magento/pwa-studio/pwa-devdocs/src/frequently-asked-questions/index.md

     -   Supply the `<Image />` component with a `widths` prop as shown in the GalleryItem component defined in the linked file.

 {: .bs-callout .bs-callout-info}
-_**Note:** The native device emulator in Chrome will give you incorrect values, it's best to resize the viewport._
+_**Note:** For testing, resize the viewport manually instead of using the native device emulator in Chrome, which gives incorrect values._

 [getting started]: <{%link technologies/overview/index.md %}>